Founding Stories

 One early experience stands out.
 At 22, Slaman was diagnosed with stage 4 melanoma while she was in grad school.
 “I was in the middle of a show during it all – I remember the stage manager redressing my wounds during intermissions!”.
 After the surgery and treatment, she made a full recovery and returned to the theater.
 But when the next season’s cast list came out, Slaman’s name wasn’t on it.
 The head of the MFA acting program told her, “We didn't think you would be ready to do it.”

-“You don’t yell at these people,” these people, meaning the heads of our program. says Slaman.
+“You don’t yell at these people,” these people, meaning the heads of our program, says Slaman.
 She yelled at them.

 “It was just this eye-opening experience.
 Nobody else gets to dictate what is good for me.
 My entire acting career has been that way.
 There’s a whole bunch of people telling you that you’re not good enough, that you can’t do it.
 That was my experience in tenacity.”